kalgynirae/lumeh.org/md/music.md

       <source src="/music/files/Synthmaster Lumpy - Anthony Narciso, You Should Vote.ogg">
       <source src="/music/files/Synthmaster Lumpy - Anthony Narciso, You Should Vote.mp3">
     </audio>
+    <a href="/music/files/Synthmaster Lumpy - Anthony Narciso, You Should Vote.mp3" download>Download</a>

     No comment.